 1. Live Video Gobbles Up Bandwidth

-I recently wrote a blog post about how webinar audio is getting worse over time.
+I recently posted an article about how webinar audio is getting worse over time.
 As technology has evolved to become more convenient and efficient—smart phones have replaced landlines, Wi-Fi has replaced Ethernet, Bluetooth has replaced wires—the quality of webinar audio has declined because newer wireless technology doesn't offer the stable, reliable results of older wired technology.
 That's not a big deal in most everyday situations.
 It is a big deal if you're hosting a webinar for 500 of your most important customers.

 If the quality of your webinar audio is already compromised due to Wi-Fi connections and wireless microphones, you'll put even more strain on it when you introduce bandwidth-gobbling live video into the mix.
 Above all else, webinar audiences want good audio.
 They'll take good audio over live video with bad audio any day.